Vrben: Demographics

+However, Salihi notes that this identification is due to the fact that the local Albanians adhered to the Orthodox Christian church, as opposed to reflecting ethno-linguistic identity.

+According to a 1929 ethnographic map by Russian Slavist Afanasy Selishchev, Vrben was an Albanian village.

-In statistics gathered by Vasil Kanchov in 1900, the village of Vrben was inhabited by 300 Orthodox Albanians and 360 Muslim Albanians.
+According to the 1942 Albanian census, Vrben was inhabited by 11 Muslim Albanians and 288 Serbophone Orthodox Albanians.

 The Yugoslav census of 1953 recorded 171 people of whom 145 were Macedonians, 26 were Albanians and 3 others.
 The 1961 Yugoslav census recorded 331 people of whom were 283 Macedonians, 37 Albanians, 3 Turks and 8 others.
 The 1971 census recorded 231 people of whom were 203 Macedonians and 28 Albanians.
 The 1981 Yugoslav census recorded 234 people of whom were 195 Macedonians and 39 Albanians.
 The Macedonian census of 1994 recorded 180 people of whom 172 Macedonians and 8 Albanians.
 According to the 2002 census, the village had a total of 142 inhabitants.
 Ethnic groups in the village include: